telus-agcg/cast-ui/CONTRIBUTING.md

 Add a line to [CHANGELOG](CHANGELOG.md) under _Next Release_.
 Make it look like every other line, including your name and link to your Github account.

+The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

 #### Commit Changes

 Make sure git knows your name and email address: